How to Choose a Factoring Company for Your Business

 • Audit/field exam fee

-• Wire fee – for all wire transfers the Federal Reserve charges a convenience fee, but some factoring companies increase that fee
+• Excessive wire fees – for all wire transfers the Federal Reserve charges a convenience fee, but some factoring companies increase that fee

-• Monthly minimum/volume fee – while this is a common fee to ensure the factoring partnership is being utilized, watch out for excessive rates
+• Monthly minimum/volume fee – while this is a common fee to ensure the factoring line of credit is being used, watch out for excessive rates

-• Early termination fee – another common fee, but watch for high rates and long notification period
+• Early termination fee – another common fee but watch for high rates and long notification periods

 The funding limit describes the capacity of the line your business will be able to receive.
 Whether $100,000 or $10,000,000, you want a factoring partner who openly discusses these limitations.
 As your business grows, you’ll want to have a plan for the next phase.
 You don’t want to wait until you’re up against the limit to make the plan.
 Find a partner who can grow with you.

-4. How Frequently and Quickly Will Our Invoices Be Funded and Payments Applied?
+5. Ask How Quickly Invoices Are Funded and Payments Applied

 When choosing a factoring company to partner with, keep in mind that most providers allow a business to submit and factor invoices daily.
 The business presents the invoices, while the factoring team processes and funds them within 24 hours.
 Since some factoring companies take longer to process and fund your receivables, make sure your factoring company’s speed matches your cash flow needs.